bazel-contrib/toolchains_llvm/README.md

   The Makevars file provided will always use absolute paths.
 This implies that the build actions are not reproducible across multiple workspaces, although the build outputs can be.

-- The toolchain is almost hermetic but borrows system headers and libraries from the user's system.
-If needed, we can package a sysroot for our build environment and set `builtin_sysroot` in CROSSTOOL.

 Other examples of toolchain configuration: